Taft In The Community

 Longtime residents of downtown Cincinnati, Taft expanded its presence with the Taft Center, an innovative, multi-functional reception space overlooking Fountain Square.
 Taft and its clients and other stakeholders can enjoy “front porch” city views as they partake in meetings, seminars, social events and community causes.
 In fact, the firm’s own involvement in civic and community organizations helped inspire the multi-purpose space.

 Located on the second floor of the US Bank Tower, the 7,000-square-foot Taft Center serves as a meeting and conference site, as well as a reception space for networking events and mixers hosted by Taft clients and guests.

 From Fountain Square, dramatic floor-to-ceiling windows offer illuminated views of the 1,200-square-foot “Living Room,” an expansive space equipped with wireless internet and movable seating.
 Beyond are private meeting rooms of varying sizes, fitted with high-tech electronics for international conferencing.
-The largest room accommodates 120 guests in theater-style seating, or 80 in a sit-down dining setting.
 A large lobby and 600-square-foot catering kitchen allow The Taft Center to accommodate guests with a variety of services.